 If your expertise lies in food, nutrition or a related topic, this could be the perfect YouTube channel idea without showing your face.

-Thanks to the popularity of this genre, there’s already a lot of competition on YouTube from big name chefs like Gordon Ramsay, Jamie Oliver and Martha Stewart.
-That means you need to think of an original concept that will grab your audience’s attention if you want to make your YouTube channel a success.
+Thanks to the popularity of this genre, there’s already a lot of competition on YouTube from big-name chefs like Gordon Ramsay, Jamie Oliver and Martha Stewart.
+That means you need to think of an original concept that will grab your audience’s attention if you want to make your cooking channel a success.

-One of their most popular videos is their 60 days dry aged brisket experiment which has an impressive 5.6 million views.
+One of their most popular videos is their 60 days dry-aged brisket experiment, which has an impressive 5.8 million views.
 This video only shows the chefs’ hands on a countertop – but it gives the audience everything they want.